mik-tf/tfcloud-marketplace/docs/SETUP_GUIDE.md

    - Copy the connection string
    - Replace `<username>`, `<password>`, and `<database-name>` with your actual values

+   **IMPORTANT**: The connection string must contain a valid cluster URL with a domain name and TLD.
+   For example: `mongodb+srv://username:password@cluster0.abc123.mongodb.net/database-name?retryWrites=true&w=majority`

+   The cluster URL portion (after the @ and before the /) must be a valid domain like `cluster0.abc123.mongodb.net`

 5. Update your `.env` file with the MongoDB connection string:
    - `MONGODB_URI`: Your MongoDB Atlas connection string